ilyaivanov/e/readme.txt

     Plan for the day
       - Open/save file (show file path at the bottom)
-      - Start implementing web worker for lang service
+      - Start implementing web worker for lang service ✔ Load code from the file
+   ✔ Fix issue with prettier.
+Use formatWithCursor to preserve cursor
-   - Load code from the
+   - Save code to the file